dnllbz/Warehouse/README.md

 ## Features
 - Encryption from `magic-crypt` library
 - Comfortable storage for your passwords or another data
+- Storing services with the same name, but with different keys
 - Storing data in encrypted form in a `warehouse` file, allowing data to be transferred

 ## Credits